ztauthstar/ztauthstar/content/openprotocolspec/2025-04-05/architecture/_index.md

 > In constrained or resource-limited environments, the PEP and PDP may be co-located on the same host to reduce complexity and improve performance.

 **ZTAuth*** is designed to operate reliably in environments with intermittent or absent network connectivity.
-It employs an **eventual consistency** model in which authorization and trust data — collectively referred to as `auth* models` — are periodically synchronized from a central server.
+It employs an **eventual consistency** model in which authorization and trust models — collectively referred to as `auth* models` — are periodically synchronized from a central server.

 ```mermaid
 graph LR